 - Freeze your meat beforehand.
 This may not be common knowledge, but that’s okay.
 As the water inside the meat freezes and crystallizes, it adds structure to the cut that makes it easier to slice.

 - Cut against the grain.
-This means cutting perpendicular to the muscle fibers you find in the meat, creating tender meat that can be chewed far more easily.
+This means cutting perpendicular to the muscle fibers you find in the meat, creating tender pieces that can be chewed far more easily.

 Choose the Right Knife Set for Your Meals